Albert Moore Barrett: Career at the University of Michigan

 In 1906, he was invited to join the University of Michigan Medical School.
 William J. Henderson, M.D, the professor of nervous and mental diseases, was planning to open a small psychiatric hospital to be part of both the university and the state mental health system.
 The new State Psychopathic Hospital was to provide care of patients, and for the study and research in neuropathology of mental illness.
-The Michigan state legislature authorized the facility in 1905, and it was opened in 1906 with Barrett was the director.
+The Michigan state legislature authorized the facility in 1905, and it was opened in 1906 with Barrett as the director.

 Barrett was part of a movement in the treatment of mentally ill people which viewed mental illnesses as potentially treatable problems, and which discouraged incarcerating the mentally ill in asylums or penal institutions if at all possible.
 His work as director of the State Psychopathic Hospital in Ann Arbor was path-breaking in several respects, particularly in the treatment of less severe cases on an outpatient or short-term basis.
 Barrett saw his model of a psychopathic hospital as a supplement to the existing system of state hospitals for the insane, and believed that a system of mental health centers affiliated with local hospitals would be more effective than the existing, highly centralized, arrangements in each state; it would allow for cooperation with local courts and welfare agencies, and would let patients remain close to home whenever possible.

 Barrett was named professor of nervous and mental diseases in 1907.
 He stayed in his post until 1920 when nervous diseases became a separate department.
 He was considered a successful teacher and some of his students became leaders in American psychiatry.
 His career in developing a full-fledged university clinic associated with both a university and state mental hospital system led the way for similar institutions to be established in other states.
 During World War I, he trained the Medical Corps officers in psychiatry.

 He died of cardiac disease on April 2, 1936.